 Hearts for Him Through High School: World Geography

 World geography replaces the history strand in this course, but its chronological study of geography inevitably includes quite a bit of history.
 Potentially, it provides up to 6.5 credits: one credit each for English, math, geography, Bible, and science, and one-half credit each for world religions and cultures, logic, and foreign language.

 Among the many resources for teaching geography, Bible, and world religions and cultures are The Archaeology Book by David Down, A Book of Discovery by M.B.
-Synge, Mapping the world with Art by Ellen Johnston McHenry, The Seven Wonder of the World by Ron Tagliapietra, Must See Places of the World DVD set, World Religions: An Indispensable Introduction by Gerald McDermott, But Don’t All Religions Lead to God? by Michael Green, and Rooted and Grounded by Lisech, Lisech, and Harris.
+Synge, Mapping the World with Art by Ellen Johnston McHenry, The Seven Wonders of the World by Ron Tagliapietra, Must See Places of the World DVD set, World Religions: An Indispensable Introduction by Gerald McDermott, But Don’t All Religions Lead to God? by Michael Green, and Rooted and Grounded by Lisech, Lisech, and Harris.

 Three options for Algebra 1 are suggested with detailed recommendations for scheduling in the introduction in the course book.

-Heart of Dakota notebook/journal sets for this course are Expedition Journal and the World Religion and Culture's Notebook.
+Heart of Dakota notebook/journal sets for this course are Expedition Journal and the World Religion and Cultures Notebook.

 Hearts for Him Through High School: World History

 Through Hearts for Him Through High School: World History, full credits can be earned for Bible, world history, English, biology, and geometry.
 Health and Spanish coverage provide one-half credit each, and fine arts lessons might earn from one-half credit to a full credit.